Back

 BY JOE ROWAN, September 12 2024

-THE HEAT, VOYAGERS.io’s first-ever climate-tech festival, is taking place on Friday September 20 2024 at the extraordinary Harwell Science and Innovation Campus in Oxfordshire.
+THE HEAT, VOYAGERS.io’s first-ever climate-tech festival, took place on Friday September 20 2024 at the extraordinary Harwell Science and Innovation Campus in Oxfordshire.

-THE HEAT will be a hands-on, practical, mind-expanding, friendship-building, exploratory, curiosity-led, science-based, creative, artistic, participatory, decentralised, experimental, edgy, live, risky, urgent and unpredictable gathering of the talented people working on climate technologies.
+THE HEAT is a hands-on, practical, mind-expanding, friendship-building, exploratory, curiosity-led, science-based, creative, artistic, participatory, decentralised, experimental, edgy, live, risky, urgent and unpredictable gathering of the talented people working on climate technologies.
 THE HEAT is not a conference.
 Don’t expect dull panels or awful coffee.
 Instead, come to make new friends, experience science in action, learn and share your knowledge, inspire and be inspired.
 Bring your most engaged and curious festival mindset.

 The Tyre Collective’s device that captures tyre wear

-Starikova’s curation aims to showcase the broad range of innovations currently being commercialised.
+Starikova’s curation aimed to showcase the broad range of innovations being commercialised.
 “I was aiming for a diversity of technologies and of inspiration,” she says.
 “We also wanted to bring relatively early-stage startups to the festival to give them exposure, facilitate new conversations, and let them tell their story to a broader audience.”

 The startups’ impact on their local environment was a key criterion for choosing which to invite to showcase, and there was also a focus on European innovators.
 “The interesting innovations in this space are the ones that truly consider what is happening around them, such as in the south of France exploring the potential of salt in interior design, as Atelier LUMA does in its research lab”.